-A New Hampshire court had awarded a libel judgment to Mr. Baer, a former supervisor of a ski resort who has been employed by a county, after Mr. Rosenblatt, a columnist, called attention to the manner in which the resort had begun to flourish financially after the county had appointed a new supervisor.
+A New Hampshire court had awarded a libel judgment to Frank "Fritzie" Baer, a former supervisor of a county-operated ski resort, after an unpaid columnist for the Laconia Evening Citizen called attention to the manner in which the resort had begun to flourish financially after the county had appointed a new supervisor.

 Justice William O. Douglas wrote a concurring opinion observing that the term “public official” was a judge-made rather than a constitutionally mandated term and that the Court should focus on the fact that “a public issue, not a public official, is involved.”

 Justice Potter Stewart believed that the Times v.
 Sullivan decision “ultimately protects ... defamatory falsehood.”
 He would therefore only apply the rule “where a State’s law of defamation has been unconstitutionally converted into a law of seditious libel.”

 Justice Hugo L. Black wrote a dissent in which Douglas concurred.
 While Black agreed with the reversal, he opposed a new trial.
 He argued that “the right to criticize a public agent engaged in public activities cannot safely, and should not, depend upon whether or not that agent is arbitrarily labeled a ‘public official.’ ”